 Performance Regime

 Regulation 16 of the Rail Regulations 2016 provides that an infrastructure manager must establish a performance regime as part of the charging system to encourage railway undertakings and the infrastructure manager to minimise disruption and improve the performance of the railway network.
 The Infrastructure Manager has developed a performance regime which is incorporated in the relevant Framework Track Access Agreement or Track Access Agreement.
-Please refer to Annex 2 for more details and the HS1 Passenger Access Terms on HS1’s website: https://highspeed1.co.uk/regulatory/access-new-operators
+Please refer to Annex 2 for more details and the Passenger Access Terms on the Infrastructure Managers website: https://stpancras-highspeed.com/our-company/regulatory/access-operators/

 Payments under the Possessions Regime are discussed in section 4.5.